-Firstly the book explores current understandings about the prison officer role and effective offender rehabilitation programmes.
+Firstly the book explores current understandings about the role of the prison and effective offender rehabilitation programmes.
 It then describes the processes of the integrative review of how prison officers can support rehabilitation programmes in prisons.
-Review findings suggest three main routes by which prison officers can contribute to enhancing rehabilitation outcomes: influencing prison social environments; enhancing prisoner treatment readiness and programme engagement; and identifying and supporting prisoners’ wider needs.
-The book also explores avenues for further research in this area using a declarative sentence mapping approach.
+Review findings suggest three main routes by which prison officers can contribute to enhancing rehabilitation outcomes: influencing prison social environments, enhancing prisoner treatment readiness and programme engagement and identifying and supporting prisoners’ wider needs.
+This book also explores avenues for further research in this area using a declarative sentence mapping approach.

 Bridging two previously distinct areas of research - prison officers and their role; and prison rehabilitation interventions – this book offers new understanding in the real-world context of prisons and their staff as to how we can enhance rehabilitation outcomes.
 It will be of great interest to academics in penology, forensic psychology, probation, and offender rehabilitation fields.
 The book is also valuable to postgraduate students and professionals working on prison policy.

 Chapter 1: Prisons, prison officers and prisoner rehabilitation

 Chapter 2: Methodology: A Literature-based enquiry